OpenRiskNet/home/openshift/minishift_local_machine.md

 	oc login -u system:admin
 ```

->	Minishift installes material to the `~/.minishift` directory.
-There you will
+>	Minishift installes material to `~/.minishift` and `~/.kube` directories,
-	find the `oc` binary that has been downloaded
+	which it will create.
+You will find the `oc` binary that has been downloaded
-	(probably something like .minishift/cache/oc/v3.6.0/).
+	(probably in `.minishift/cache/oc/v3.6.0/`).
 This directory
-	needs to be and added to your `PATH`.
-The actual path
+	needs to be added to your `PATH`.
+The actual path is reported with the
-	is reported with the command `minishift oc-env`.
+	convenient command `minishift oc-env`.

->	Add this to your path or follow the instructions to add it to your
+>	Add this the path to your PATH or follow the `minishift oc-env` instructions
-	existing shell, e.g. `eval $(minishift oc-env)`.
+	to add it to your existing shell, e.g. `eval $(minishift oc-env)`.

 The URL to open for the web console was be reported when you started minishift's
 cluster.
 You can login with any non-empty username and password